noah227/locateByPublicIP/README.md

 >  this program is to process the public ip derived from the http request to get a specific location information and
 >  then to log the information.
 ---

+    with basic funcitons only, no handler about exceptions, no erro logs yet.